williamdemeo/ripon/PITCHME.md

 + Python is not a purely functional programming language.

-+ Does that mean we must program *disfunctionally* in Python?
++ Does that mean we must program *dysfunctionally* in Python?

   No!